 South Dakota Paycheck Deductions

 South Dakota does not prohibit an employer from deducting wages from an employee’s paycheck, nor is there any law stating what deductions are allowable.
-Because there is no law, it may be safe to assume that you can deduct wages from an employee’s paycheck for:
+Because there is no law, it may be safe to assume that you can deduct wages from an employee’s paycheck for the following:

 - Cash shortages